 Every wine lover has their 'Ah ha' moment.
 The moment you realize wine is not just booze, that there is something special happening in the glass that drives you to seek more.
 Mine came nearly a decade ago in a bottle of 1998 Tokay Pinot Gris 'Selecions de Grains Nobles' from Domaine Weinbach.
 At the time I had no idea the greatness I happened to be drinking, but it has stayed with me ever since.
 Because of this glass, then the many subsequent bottles that have followed through the years, Weinbach has become my wine Nirvana.
 I've been extremely proud to be able to sell these wines, as they are one of the highlights of our Lifford Wine portfolio, and for years I've been eagerly waiting to visit.
-The anticipation was finally realized this past January with what seemed like my personal wine pilgrimage to mecca when I visited the estate along with Norman Hardie and his crew as we were traveling enroute to Burgundy.
+The anticipation was finally realized this past January with what seemed like my personal wine pilgrimage when I visited the estate after Champagne while enroute to Jura.

 The Domaine is nestled in the Kayersberg valley and owns 75 acres including Grand Cru parcels on Schlossberg, Mambourg and Furstentum, producing about 10'000 cases annually from entirely estate owned grapes including Riesling, Pinot Gris, Gewurztraminer, Pinot Blanc, Sylvaner, Muscat and some Pinot Noir.
 Their philosophy is to be as minimal as possible: biodynamic viticulture, hand harvesting, very slow pressing from whole clusters, entirely native yeast fermentation, and vinification in large neutral oak casks (1500-6000L) only.
 Laurence Faller (pictured left with her mother Colette) is the winemaker and viticulturalist, and she spent nearly six hours giving us a thorough tasting and tour, followed by a magnificent lunch with all of their wines.